 If the campus vice chancellor/president does not select any of the recommended candidates, he or she shall meet with the appropriate faculty for discussion of the matter and review of selection criteria, after which the selection process will be repeated.

-In the event a new or vacant full-time position is opened, current tenured full-time faculty shall have first priority for such positions.
+In the event a new or vacant full-time position is opened, current tenured or Core full-time faculty shall have first priority for such positions.
 Any such faculty member requesting a transfer will submit a transfer request to the HR Administrator and the hiring Unit Administrator within fifteen (15) calendar days.
 Within the next fifteen (15) calendar days, the faculty member requesting transfer will meet with the candidate selection committee to determine the faculty member's match with the qualifications of the position, the interests of the faculty member and the quality of fit between she/he and the department.

 Within five (5) calendar days of this meeting, the candidate selection committee will make a decision regarding the transfer, and the unit administrator will notify the faculty member of the decision.
 If the decision is to refuse the transfer, the faculty member will be provided with a letter specifying the rationale for the decision.
 The faculty member will have the option of making a written request for a review of the process by the Vice President for Instruction within five (5) calendar days of the receipt of the letter; the VPI will provide a written response within five (5) calendar days of receiving the request from the faculty member.
 If the process was followed completely, the decision by the candidate selection committee will stand.
 If it was violated by the candidate selection committee, the faculty member will be granted an interview at the executive level before any other interviews are conducted for the vacant position.